NCAR/CUPiD/RunCESM.md

 Adjust any variables that you would like (eg, the base case to compare against, how long to run for, etc) with `./xmlchange <VARIABLE>=<VALUE>`

 ## Adjust wallclock time
 You can adjust the wallclock time for CUPiD specifically by running the following command: `./xmlchange --subgroup case.cupid JOB_WALLCLOCK_TIME={new time}`.
-You might want to do this if you are for instance running an example with lots of computationally intensive diagnostic notebooks.
+You might want to do this if you are running an example with lots of computationally intensive diagnostic notebooks (for instance, a wallclock time of 6hr may be necessary for ILAMB).

 ## How to run CUPiD
 If you want to run CUPiD automatically after the short-term archiver finishes, you can run the following command from your case directory in order to turn on postprocessing: `./xmlchange RUN_POSTPROCESSING=TRUE`.